le717/brackets-html-skeleton/README.md

 Method 1: Open the Brackets Extension Manager and search for "skeleton"

-Method 2: Download a `.zip` directly from GitHub using either the [latest revision](https://github.com/le717/brackets-html-skeleton/archive/master.zip) or [tagged release](https://github.com/le717/brackets-html-skeleton/releases) and drag it onto the "Drag .zip here" area in the Extension Manager (Release 42 and later)
+Method 2: Download a `.zip` directly from GitHub using either the [latest revision](https://github.com/le717/brackets-html-skeleton/archive/master.zip) or [tagged release](https://github.com/le717/brackets-html-skeleton/releases) and drag it onto the "Drag .zip here" area in the Extension Manager

 # Usage #